5 Unique Experiences for Your South Africa Bucket List

 28° 45′ S, 28° 53′ E

-While the hike to Tugela Falls can be challenging, the reward is an experience that you will never forget and you can tick off visiting the highest waterfall in the world of your bucketlist.
+While the hike to Tugela Falls can be challenging, the reward is an experience that you will never forget and you can tick off visiting the highest waterfall in the world of your bucket list.

-At the beginning of the waterfall
+At the top of the Tugela Falls in Drakensberg

 Spot the Big Five